Michael Imperato

 • Member and Fellow of Association of Personal Injury Lawyers (APIL)

-• Former Co-ordinator APIL Wales
+• Former Co-ordinator APIL Wales and Chair of APIL Training and Accreditation Committee

-• Member of APIL National Executive Committee
+• Former Member of APIL National Executive Committee

 • Member of Law Society Human Rights Committee